simonFouin/fifteen_test/README.md

 ### Endpoint

 The API URL for your test will be **sent to you by email**.
-To interact with it you can use the following methods:
+To interact with it, you can use the following methods:
 ```
 GET    /bikes
 GET    /bikes/:id